tinguy1/T1NstereoV2/README.md

 # T1NstereoV2
+join the discord server for the license key
 Improved version of T1Nstereo
 This is a fork of stereosound.
 The youtuber lupit told me to put this or else my whole code is stolen so credits to Ryan.js, Bepvte and Lupit for claiming i stole everything in my code and also for console logging the voice module and changing one function.